osinkolu/Zindi-Notebooks/TechCabal Ewe Audio Translation Challenge/Readme.md

-# 0TechCabal Ewè Audio Translation Challenge - Winning Solution 🏆
+# TechCabal Ewè Audio Translation Challenge - Solution 🏆

 Welcome to the repository containing my winning solution for the [TechCabal Ewè Audio Translation Challenge](https://zindi.africa/competitions/techcabal-ewe-audio-translation-challenge).
 This solution is broken down into two notebooks that explain each step of the process, from data preprocessing to model training, inference, and pseudo labeling.